 - Using a flat blade screwdriver, loosen the hose clamp anchoring the top hose of the intake boot to the idle control valve.
 Pull the top hose off of the idle control valve being careful not to bend or tear it (there is a screw below it we need to get to in the next step).

 - Using a flat blade screwdriver, loosen the hose clamp anchoring the intake boot to the throttle body.
 Pull the intake boot off of the throttle body and remove from vehicle.
 You will notice from the photo below we damaged our intake boot during removal.
 This boot had 140,000 miles on it and ripped apart during removal.
-If this happens to you, order a new boot here.

 - Disconnect electrical connection to the throttle body.
 You may need the help of a flat blade screwdriver to get it loose.

 - Now it is time to loosen the engine wiring harness so the idle control valve can be removed from the manifold.
 Start by removing the top two T40 torx bolts.

 - Next move down the wiring harness and remove the 10mm bolt using a nut driver or socket and wrench.

 - Next, the bottom throttle body mounting bolt must be removed.
 Use a 10mm socket wrench with extension.

 - Finally, remove the 10mm bolt anchoring the engine wiring harness to the idle control valve.